zalohcin/eyes.sdk.javascript1/packages/sdk-coverage-tests/README.md

 - `SKIP_CHROMEDRIVER`
 - `CVG_TESTS_REMOTE`

+### SKIP_CHROMEDRIVER

 When running coverage-tests for the WDIO SDKs, they implicitly look for a driver running on `http://localhost:4444/wd/hub`.
-To support this, an instance of ChromeDriver is spun up on this port.
-If instead you want to use the Docker container specified above, simply call `SKIP_CHROMEDRIVER=true` when running the tests.
+To support this, the coverage-tests script in the SDK spins up an instance of ChromeDriver on this port as a preliminary step.

+But, instead, if you want to use the Docker container specified above, run the tests with `SKIP_CHROMEDRIVER=true`.

+### CVG_TESTS_REMOTE

-When running coverage-tests on eyes-selenium, you can specify `CVG_TESTS_REMOTE=http://localhost:4444/wd/hub` to have it use the Docker container.
+When running coverage-tests on eyes-selenium, no preliminary steps are taken by the SDK's coverage-tests script since Selenium handles this behind the scenes.

+If you want to use the Docker container, specify `CVG_TESTS_REMOTE=http://localhost:4444/wd/hub`.